wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ```

 Stack 1 maintains control after the creation of stack 2, and thus
 execution continues on stack 1.
-The next instruction, `cont.resume`
+The next instruction, `resume`
 suspends stack 1 and transfers control to new stack 2.
 Before
 transferring control, the instruction installs a delimiter `$h1` on
 stack 1.
 The transfer of control reverses the parent-child link, such